Charlie9009/CI_MS1_MYGYM/README.md

 * Most of my design choices came pretty early on the developement, I tested quite bit in Balsamiq and got a core design with four pages.
 Two of my design choices in the beginning was a big hero image with a lot of information and a login page, so my Mentor suggested me to make a carousel for the hero image and a modal for the login which I thought sounded challenging but a very good idea.<br>
 Some of my choices came in the end of my project when I started experimenting because I didn't like some things and that led to me changing more.
 One of those things was the Logo, Nav bar and login button.
 I had a more split version for a long period where the elements were far away from eachother and didn't really go together.
 So I started experimenting and got a better result.<br>
-I struggled for a time with the contrast of the colors as well, but after some trial and error I managed to put my vision together
+I struggled for a time with the contrast of the colors as well, but after some trial and error I managed to put my vision together.

 ### Features left to implement